 To be able to plan and deliver projects, on time and to a sufficiently high quality

 The MA programme will be delivered on a collaborative basis in both the UK and in Norway.
-It will bring students together in a series of seven intensive two week study blocks over the two years of the programme.
+It will bring students together in a series of seven intensive study blocks over the three years of study.
 Students will be expected to complete a series of tasks, and learning activities to include academic reading, reflective peer learning and assignments in between the formal study blocks.

-The courses are offered parallel.
 Learning will take place primarily at Inland Norway University of Applied Scienceand The Field Centre, Ruskin Mill Land Trust (UK).
-In details:

-Course 2: Research methods and situated transformative action research Lectures and seminars in Lillehammer ( Norway) and at The Field Centre, Nailsworth (UK)
+Course 2: Research methods and situated transformative action research The course is divided in two parts, each completed with an exam.
+Lectures and seminars in Lillehammer (Norway) and at The Field Centre, Nailsworth (UK)